 - Washable markers

-- Paints (I love Kwik Stix)
+- Paints (I especially enjoy the ease of Kwik Stix)

 - Watercolor paint and brushes